martinchernyavskiy/Notes/CS/CS 544/Week1/Batch Processing with Unix Tools (ch.10).md

 ### Uniform Interface
 - Transferring input/output values between the programs requires for these to be the same data format --> same input/output interface
-- Interface in Unix is a file descriptor, consisting of ordered sequences of bytes
+- Interface in Unix is a file descriptor, consisting of ordered sequences of bytes which is used by many things to be represented and thus able to be plugged together
+- Many Unix programs treat files as ASCII text
-- *Simple and Versatile*
+-

 ### Separation of Logic and Wiring
 ?
 - Uses standard input/output (stdin/stdout).
 Default keyboard/screen. *Can specify input/output to be files*
 - Pipes allow to connect stdout of one process to stdin of another process.
 Uses in-memory buffer, but no intermediate data stream to disk
+- Custom programs can take part of this pipeline by using stdin/stdout directly

 ### Transparency and Experimentation
 ?